-The MSc in Computer Networking focuses on practical networking rather than abstract concepts in Data Communications.
-Although the necessary background is introduced as appropriate, the course on the whole deals with problem-solving and the provisioning of real network services using current and emergent network hardware and protocols along with the development of applications to exploit these technologies.
-In addition to developing an understanding of underlying principles, students are engaged in the practical application of network design, implementation, trouble-shooting and management for real-world problems.
-The practicalities of network troubleshooting are embedded deeply.
-At all stages of the programme, appropriate reflection on their progress and development will be a requirement of progress.
-For their dissertations/theses, students will be expected to investigate cutting-edge technologies, implement and test novel networking solutions or develop or analyse original network applications.
+The MSc in Computer Science focuses on the practical science of computer programming with a commercial slant, the development of applications for up to date mobile device as well as the concepts in data communications.
+Although the necessary background is introduced as appropriate, the course deals with problem-solving and the provisioning of real computer based services and applications using current and emerging technologies.
+In addition to developing an understanding of underlying principles, students are engaged in the practical application of programme design, modern web technologies, network design, implementation, trouble-shooting and management for real-world problems.
+The practicalities of troubleshooting applications are embedded deeply within the programme.